Bhanu-Kommula/Notes/Microservices-SpringCloud/CentralizedConfiguration.md

 spring.cloud.config.profile=dev → tells the Config Client what profile to fetch from the Config Server

 spring.profiles.active=dev → activates that profile inside the application after it's fetched

+Now if we want use more different property files ( lets say if we have 3 different miceroservices and then there would diff property files right) to add them we can say

+      spring.cloud.config.name=name